Detecting Crashes with Fat-Tail Statistics

 The DS LPPLS confidence indicator fits this model across many overlapping time windows.
 If a high fraction of windows produce valid bubble fits, confidence is high.

-In practice: LPPLS had a 100% detection rate across all drawdown sizes.
+In practice: With the tightened Nielsen (2024) filter (omega [6,13]) and a critical-time proximity constraint, LPPLS achieves 74% recall and 37% precision (F1=50%) across 39 drawdowns.
 It detects the bubble regime itself (super-exponential growth + oscillations), which precedes both small corrections and major crashes.
-The downside is a high false positive rate: it frequently detects “bubble signatures” during normal bull markets.
+The LPPLS confidence indicator (multi-window aggregation) reaches 90% recall but 29% precision.
+The high false positive rate is inherent: LPPLS frequently detects “bubble signatures” during normal bull markets because super-exponential growth patterns are common in trending markets.

 #GSADF: explosive unit roots